 - Vitamin B-12 – Up to 15 percent of seniors are deficient in B-12, the vitamin which helps produce the red blood cells that transport oxygen throughout the body.

-- Fiber – Fiber supplements help regulate bodily functions and lower your risk for heart disease and Type 2 diabetes.
+- Fiber – Fiber supplements help regulate bodily functions and lower your risk for heart disease and may help Type 2 diabetes.

 - Iron – Many seniors struggle with anemia and fatigue due to a decline of iron in their red blood cells.